HewlettPackard/hpe-solutions-hpecp/LTI/HPECP_v5.5_restAPI/README.md

 -   Install the SLES OS on bare metal servers

--   Prepare the hosts for HPECP implementation.
+-   Prepare the hosts for HPERE implementation.

 -   Setup docker-registry to deploy ere through air-gapped environment